epfl-ada/ada-2021-project-decls/README.md

 - How does the frequency of the LGBTQ topic change year after year, and what might be the reason for the change?
 - How do people from different groups (e.g. gender, occupation, etc.) talk about LGBTQ equality problems (positive or negative)?
 Specifically, is there any correlation between a country's situation (citizens' average education level, GDP, GDP per capita) and the attitudes of their people toward this topic?
-- How does the pattern of the distribution of speaker features change over time, and what might be the reason accounting for it.
-For example, do male people become more and more realized the LGBTQ topic than before?
+- How does the emotion pattern of the distribution of speaker features change over time, and what might be the reason accounting for it.
+For example, do male people become more and more postive toward the LGBTQ topic than before?
-- What are the topics that often co-occur with LGBTQ, and the reasons for that co-occurrence?
-Specifically, consider those topics that co-occur with LGBTQ, does it currently has a positive or negative effect on LGBTQ.
 - How can we improve the situation based on the analysis of the above RQs and existing information of QuoteBank?

 ## Dataset